monalshriwas/Financial-Loan-Data-Analysis/README.md

 5. Debt Consolidation Was the Top Purpose:
 This indicated rising financial pressure and dependency on credit restructuring.

-7. Portfolio Was Mostly Stable:
+6. Portfolio Was Mostly Stable:
 A majority of loans fell under Fully Paid or Current, but Charged Off loans highlighted risk pockets that required attention

+## Conclusion:

 Together, the dashboards narrated a clear story: